Subscribe to updates

 Allocations Policy Amendments

-The Cabinet approved amendments to the Housing Allocation Policy to align with recent case law, statutory guidance, and to enhance fairness and efficiency.
-Key changes include enabling households fleeing domestic abuse and care-experienced young people from other local authorities to qualify for the housing register, and allowing homeless households to retain a 'reasonable preference' on the register if they secure private rented accommodation.
-The banding system will be renamed from Bands 1-4 to Bands A-D to reduce confusion with temporary accommodation banding.
-Additionally, the income threshold for multi-person households to qualify for the housing register will be increased to £79,000 per year, and a local lettings plan for gypsy and traveller sites, specifically for Northview Caravan Site, was approved.
-These amendments are expected to improve fairness, reduce the use of temporary accommodation, and streamline the allocation process.
+Councillor Saima Ahmed, Cabinet Member for Housing and Homelessness, presented proposed amendments to the Housing Allocations Policy.
+These amendments aim to comply with recent case law and statutory guidance, increase opportunities to prevent homelessness and reduce the use of temporary accommodation, reduce re-banding requests, enhance transparency, and ensure fairness for working households and gypsy and traveller households.
+Key changes include enabling households fleeing domestic abuse and care-experienced young people from other local authorities to qualify for the housing register, allowing homeless households to retain a 'reasonable preference' if they secure private rented accommodation, renaming the banding system to reduce confusion, increasing the income threshold for families, and implementing a local lettings plan for gypsy and traveller sites.
+The Cabinet was recommended to approve and adopt these amendments and delegate authority for minor, non-material changes to the Director of Housing.

-The Cabinet approved the proposed restructure of the Property & Assets Service within the Place, Communities and Enterprise directorate.
-This restructure aims to ensure the team has the necessary competencies and capacity to deliver its Service Plan and contribute to the Corporate Plan.
-The changes involve renaming the team to Property and Major Programmes to distinguish it from housing-focused assets, creating new roles, deleting vacant or redundant posts, and assimilating existing staff.
-The restructure is expected to have a net zero financial impact and will affect teams including Facilities Management, Capital, Commercial, and Health and Safety.
+Councillor Kam Rai, Leader and Cabinet Member for Growth and Regeneration, presented a proposal for the restructure of the Property & Assets Service within the Place directorate.
+The aim is to ensure the team has the necessary competencies and capacity to deliver its Service Plan and contribute to the Corporate Plan.
+The restructure involves renaming the team to Property and Major Programmes to distinguish it from housing-focused assets, creating new roles, deleting vacant or redundant posts, and assimilating existing staff.
+The report stated there would be a net zero financial impact.
+The Cabinet approved the proposed restructure and delegated authority for its implementation to the Executive Director of Place, Communities and Enterprise in consultation with the Director of HR.

 Re-procurement of Specialist Integrated Sexual Health Services (ISHS)